MishDotCom/universal-dos-ddos-app/README.md

 2. For <code>--tcp</code> and <code>--udp</code> it is requierd an OPEN port! <br>
 3. [WARNING] Using <code>--tcp</code> and <code>--udp</code> on closed or wrong ports will end up dosing own pc! <br>
 4. <code>--http</code> and <code>--https</code> use GET requests.
 Might implement some way for POST req later. <br>
+5. Run <code>uddos.exe</code> directly from the installation folder because the app si dependent on those .dlls!
 <h2>Warnings:</h1>
 1. I am under no circumstances responible for any bad way my script or my app was used! <br>
 2. DDos and DoS are illegal in most countries.
 Stay legal! <br>